scalable-model-editing/efficient-model-editing/README.md

 To evaluate EMMET with FastMEMIT family of Methods,

-you need to set "dynamic=true" first, and change "dynamic_multiplier" to reduce preserved key vectors.
+you need to set "dynamic=true" first, and change "dynamic_multiplier" to reduce preserved key vectors in hparams files.

 (Note: "dynamic_multiplier=10" means using 10 times the theoretical minimum number of preserved key vectors for pre-computation.)